timokoessler/easy-ocsp/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/timokoessler/easy-ocsp/badge)](https://www.codefactor.io/repository/github/timokoessler/easy-ocsp)
 [![codecov](https://codecov.io/gh/timokoessler/easy-ocsp/graph/badge.svg?token=Q64CL70F8E)](https://codecov.io/gh/timokoessler/easy-ocsp)

-**Work in progress**

 EasyOCSP is an easy-to-use OCSP client for Node.js that can be used to check the revocation status of X.509 TLS certificates using the Online Certificate Status Protocol (OCSP).
-Its based on PKI.js but provides a much simpler API and additional features like OCSP nonce verification (RFC 8954).
+It's based on PKI.js but provides a much simpler API and additional features like OCSP nonce verification (RFC 8954).

 A complete documentation can be found at [ocsp.tkoessler.de](https://ocsp.tkoessler.de).